Serbian army accused of forcing out transgender officer

 Egal, an activist group, submitted a complaint to Serbia’s Commissioner for the Protection of Equality over the retirement in October of a transgender army major identified only as Helena.

-It cited the defence ministry order as saying Helena had received a “psychiatric diagnosis” that may harm the reputation of the army.
-The defence ministry did not immediately respond to a request for comment.
+It cited the defense ministry order as saying Helena had received a “psychiatric diagnosis” that may harm the reputation of the army.
+The defense ministry did not immediately respond to a request for comment.

 The Commissioner for the Protection of Equality, an independent watchdog whose head is appointed by parliament, said in a statement it had begun investigating the case and would issue its findings within 90 days.

-“Though the Military Hospital told me I am fit for military service, someone in the Defence Ministry claims I threaten the reputation of the army,” the Egal statement quoted Helena as saying.
+“Though the Military Hospital told me I am fit for military service, someone in the Defense Ministry claims I threaten the reputation of the army,” the Egal statement quoted Helena as saying.